AyrA/CommandoCheatTool/docs/Tips.md

 Some secrets are better than others, and not all contain guns.
-The machine gun secret for example is pretty useless because the secret is halfway through level 18, and you get the gun at the start of the next level legitimately.
+The machine gun secret for example is pretty useless because the secret is half a level before you get it in an obvious manner.

-On the other hand, you can find the laser pistol which can kill weak enemies in one shot in level 5.
+On the other hand, you can find the laser pistol which can kill weak enemies in one shot in level 5, and it stays usable for a fairly long time.

 I'm not aware of a complete list of secrets and items.
 If you're good at reverse engineering, you may want to try to extract map data from the game.